robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

     ![Abstractions](http://www.espen.com/graphics/math-answer-findx.gif)
 ]

+???
+I hope this discussion provides a strong motivation to pursue security engineering activities throughout the system lifecycle.
+But engineering activities tend to be time and resource intensive.
+So we need a systems engineering perspective that identifies the cyber components that are relevant for the engineering effort.
+They help us scope the required engineering effort.

 ---
 # Terminology

 ## System
-Combination of interacting .red[elements] organized to achieve stated purposes
+Combination of interacting system .red[elements] organized to achieve stated purposes

 ## System Element
 Recursively defined as a .red[system]
 Member of a set of elements that constitute a system

-_Examples: hardware; .red[software]; firmware; data; facilities; materials; humans; processes; and procedures_
+> _Examples: hardware; .red[software]; firmware; data; facilities; materials; humans; processes; and procedures_

 ???
-# System and System Element
+To develop a shared understanding of the systems engineering view, a shared vocabulary is needed.
+The first two definitions are interesting in the sense that they are have a cyclical dependency.
+The System is a combination of interacting system .red[elements] organized to achieve stated purposes.
+At the same time the System element, while it is a system itself, it is also a member of a set of elements that constitute a larger system.

+Why such definitions?
-* The recursive definition of a system element allows us to support the notion of a system of systems.
+> The recursive definition of a system element allows us to support the notion of a system of systems.
-* The term **system** may apply to a collection of elements or a single element
+> The term **system** may apply to a collection of elements or a single element
-* One observer's system may be another observer’s system element.
+> One observer's system may be another observer’s system element.
+This flexibility permits different views that support the needs of various stakeholders.

 ---
 # Terminology